Raster Calculations and Raster Palettes | NDVI Calculator

 Introduction

-In this article, we will be calculating the Normalized Difference Vegetation Index (NDVI) .
-In the process, we will learn how to build conditions in the RasterExpressionEvaluator as well as how to create rasters with palettes.
-NDVI is based on the ability of plants to consume visible light radiation for photosynthesis (mostly in blue and red parts of the spectrum, this is why we see our plants mostly green, this color is mostly reflected).
-Near-infrared light, on the other hand, cannot cause the proper reaction in cells, and hence, is being reflected (otherwise it will overheat the plants).
-The more infrared light is reflected and the more red light is consumed, the healthier the plant is.
+In this article, we will calculate the Normalized Difference Vegetation Index (NDVI).
+In the process, we will learn how to build conditions in the RasterExpressionEvaluator and how to create rasters with palettes.
+NDVI is based on the ability of plants to consume visible light radiation for photosynthesis (mostly in blue and red parts of the spectrum).
+This is why we see our plants mostly green; this color is mostly reflected.
+Near-infrared light, on the other hand, cannot cause the proper reaction in cells, and hence, is reflected (otherwise it will overheat the plants).
+The more infrared light is reflected, and the more red light is consumed, the healthier the plant is.

 Downloads